Answered By: Allison Ball

 Ch*ter

-Will find results for “Charter”, “Character”, “Chapter”, etc.
+This will find results for “Charter”, “Character”, “Chapter”, etc.

 Truncation allows you to use the asterisk (*) at the end of a word, e.g.: